-Domain: E3 Condition State

-Range:

 E3 Condition State

+Range: E3 Condition State

 Quantification:

 many to many (0,n:0,n)

 Scope note:

 This property describes the decomposition of an instance of E3 Condition State into discrete, subsidiary states.

 It is assumed that the sub-states into which the condition state is analysed form a logical whole - although the entire story may not be completely known - and that the sub-states are in fact constitutive of the general condition state.
 For example, a general condition state of "in ruins" may be decomposed into the individual stages of decay.

-This property is transitive and non-reflexive.
+This property is transitive and asymmetric.

-Examples:

 • The Condition State of the ruined Parthenon (E3) consists of the bombarded state after the explosion of a Venetian shell in 1687 (E3).
 (Mommsen, 1941)

-In First Order Lo ogic:

-$P5(x,y) \Rightarrow E3(x)$

-$P5(x,y) \Rightarrow E3(y)$

-$[P5(x,y) \land P5(y,z)] \Rightarrow P5(x,z)$

-$P5(x,y) \Rightarrow \neg P5(y,x)$
+$P5(x,y) \Rightarrow E3(x)$ $P5(x,y) \Rightarrow E3(y)$ $[P5(x,y) \land P5(y,z)] \Rightarrow P5(x,z)$ $P5(x,y) \Rightarrow \neg P5(y,x)$

 P7 took place at (witnessed)

-Domain:

-E4 Period

-D

-Range: E52 Diace

-E53 Place

-Superproperty of f:

-E92 Spacetime Volume.
-P161 has spatial projection (is spatial projection of): E53 Place

-Quantification:

-Quantineation. many to many, necessary (1,n:0,n)

-Scope note:

-This property describes the spatial location of an instance of E4 Period.
+Domain: E4 Period Range: E53 Place Quantification: many to many, necessary (1,n:0,n) Scope note: This property describes the spatial location of an instance of E4 Period.
 The related instance of E53 Place should be seen as a wider approximation of the geometric area within which the phenomena that characterise the period in question occurred, see below.
-P7 took place at (witnessed) does not convey any meaning other than spatial positioning (frequently on the surface of the earth).
-For example, the period "Révolution française" can be said to have taken place in "France in 1789"; the "Victorian" period may be said to have taken
+P7 took place at (witnessed) does not convey any meaning other than spatial positioning (frequently on the surface of the Earth).
+For example, the period "Révolution française" can be said to have taken place in "France in 1789"; the "Victorian" period may be said to have taken place in "Britain from 1837-1901" and its colonies, as well as other parts of

-place in "Britain from 1837-1901" and its colonies, as well as other parts of Europe and North America.
-An instance of E4 Period can take place at multiple non-contiguous, non-overlapping locations.
+Europe and North America.
+An instance of E4 Period can take place at multiple noncontiguous, non-overlapping locations.